-We've reviewed the on-going work in South Wales to address child sexual exploitation, resulting in a partnership action plan to help keep all our children safe from online grooming and other forms of abuse.
+We've reviewed the on-going work in South Wales to address child sexual exploitation and have commissioned Barnardo's to provide sympathetic expert help to young victims of abuse.
 We are supporting victims of crimes targeted because of their race, gender or sexual orientation.
 We are helping older people to feel safe by tackling the growing issue of scams, including online crime by embedding advice from Get Safe Online on our website.